 There are many factors associated with teeth grinding and jaw pain.
 There is a high correlation between smoking/alcohol use and teeth grinding/clenching.
-The etiology may be related to elevated dopamine level during these habits.
-If you are a smoker or drinker and are experiencing issues with jaw soreness please alert the staff at St. Lawrence Dentistry.
+The etiology may be related to elevated dopamine levels during these habits.
+If you are a smoker or drinker and are experiencing issues with jaw soreness, please alert the staff at St. Lawrence Dentistry.
 The first step of alleviating jaw soreness may be a program to reduce these habits.

-To learn more about smoking cessation please visit our link.
+To learn more about smoking cessation, please visit our link.

-Stress and anxiety are correlate highly with temporomandibular jaw pain and grinding.
-Stress is loosely defined at our brain’s reaction any external demand.
-It can also be real or perceived, recurring or prolonged.
+Stress is our brain’s reaction to any external demand, and there is a high correlation with temporomandibular jaw pain.
+It can also be real or perceived, recurring, or prolonged.
 On a microscopic level, the body deals with stress by pumping hormones and chemicals into the brain and body.
-This is a normal response.
-However, the world we live in has fairly regular demands on our time and energy, and can lead to prolonged or chronic stress.
-This is often when stress becomes linked to teeth grinding or bruxism.
+However, the world we live in has regular demands on our time and energy and can lead to prolonged or chronic stress.
+Teeth grinding and bruxism can closely be associated with chronic stress.

 Some medications, such as SSRIs (selective serotonin reuptake inhibitors) have a link to teeth grinding and clenching.
 Examples of these are Paxil, Zoloft, Prozac, Celexa, Effexor.
 Sometimes altering the dose of the medications can help.
 In other cases, the bruxism continues even if the medicines are changed.

 Teeth misalignment is a leading case of jaw pain.
 If you are missing teeth, this can put more stress on the remaining teeth and cause your bite to change when you close.
 In other scenarios, sometimes teeth can be perfectly straight and aligned, but for your teeth to close (intercuspation), your jaw joint must shift.
 In effect, this loads one jaw joint and dislocates the other.